ARMmbed/uvisor/docs/core/PORTING.md

 ~/code/uvisor/platform/${family}/inc/configurations.h
 ```

 This file contains the uVisor configurations for your family.
-Remember that each configuration triggers a separate library release.
-This file should be auto-generated.
+Each configuration triggers a separate library release.
+This file should be autogenerated.
 Symbols that are common to all devices in the family should go first.
 Configuration-specific symbols are conditionally defined.
 The condition is based on a macro definition of the form `CONFIGURATION_${CONFIGURATION_NAME}`.

 **Example**